Welcome to all my hoppers and those just stopping by.

 This child that you've delivered, will soon deliver you.
 Deliver from oppression?
 Yes.
 Deliver from sin?
 Nope.

+Mary did you know that your baby boy will give sight to a blind man?
 Perhaps.
 The Messiah was supposed to have the same power as the prophets, and many prophets performed miracles.

 Mary did you know that your baby boy will calm a storm with his hand?
-Perhaps, but not likely.

 Did you know that your baby boy has walked where angels trod?
-No. The Messiah, she believed, was not God.

 And when you kiss your little baby, you have kissed the face of God.
 No. That would be blasphemous.